perltidy/perltidy/docs/ci_update.md

 with the **-ci=n** parameter.

-The original coding for continuation indentation operated in the Tokenizer module during a single pass through the file, and this placed some limits on what it could do.
-This update moves this coding downstream into the Formatter module, where the entire file is accessible with complete data structures, and this allows the following improvements to be made.
+The original coding for continuation indentation operated in the Tokenizer module during an initial pass through the file, and this placed some limits on what it could do.
+This update moves this coding downstream into the Formatter module, where the entire file is accessible with complete data structures, and this allows several improvements to be made.
+The main improvements are as follows.

 ## Block comment indentation changes before closing braces, brackets and parens